lionotm/hotel-california/README.md

 npm run deploy
 ```

-To run with Docker 🐳 (if you have it on your machine)
+To run with Docker 🐳
+Please check if you have Docker installed locally

 ```bash
 docker build . -t hotel-cali-tutorial-3